Fixed-domain curve counts for blow-ups of projective space: Introduction

 The three questions are clearly not independent, but in practice involve somewhat different ideas interacting in subtle ways.

 This paper is concerned with aspects of all three questions when $X$ is a blow-up of $\P^r$ at a collection of points.
-Other examples of interest include complete intersections and homogeneous spaces \cite{LP,BP,Cela,Lian}.
+Other examples of interest include complete intersections, homogeneous spaces and Hirzebruch surfaces \cite{LP,BP,Cela,Lian,CIL}.
 We next review the preliminary case $X=\P^r$.